imdea-software/lunar/README.md

  - evalpolyproofs: Implements the Commit-and-Prove gadgets for CS1 and CS2;
  - matrixutils: Utility function for matrix and polynomials;
  - php: Implements oracle structures for polynomials and commitments;
- - r1cslite: Implements the R1CSlite to polyR1CSlite conversion.
+ - r1cslite: Implements the R1CSlite to polyR1CSlite conversion;
+ - lib: Implements LunarLite (based on CS2) and LunarLite2x (based on CS1).

 ## How to install